M-Tuy/GeoChem-DataLab/README.md

 **Priority 2** points indicate that only one of the two elements is relatively elevated.
 These should not automatically be treated as risk areas but can support further prioritization depending on local context.

+**Comparison against regulatory guideline values:** notably, 7.6% of sample points (2,119 of 27,981) exceed the Naturvårdsverket KM guideline value of 10 ppm for arsenic — more than the 5% that the relative "top 5%" screening threshold alone would suggest, since KM (10 ppm) is a lower bar than this dataset's own 95th percentile (13.00 ppm).
+This shows that more of the dataset exceeds the legal "sensitive land use" guideline than the relative screening method alone would indicate — an important finding when moving from relative screening toward regulatory-relevant assessment.

 **Important:** this is a **screening tool, not a risk map**.
 It does not incorporate regulatory guideline values, bioavailability, land use, or exposure pathways.

 ---